WattTime/watttime-python-client/watttime_optimizer/Optimizer README.md

-# About the Optimizer Module Project
+# About the Optimizer Module

 WattTime data users use WattTime electricity grid-related data for real-time, evidence-based emissions reduction strategies.
 These data, served programmatically via API, support automation strategies that minimize carbon emissions and human health impacts.
 In particular, the Marginal Operating Emissions Rate (MOER) can be used to avoid emissions via time- or place-based optimizations, and to calculate the reductions achieved by project-level interventions in accordance with GHG Protocol Scope 4.